NicholasSperry/RetinaSmartCamera/timelog.md

 ### 13th January 2021
 * *3 hours* Looking into Huffman Coding and its applications with image compression.
 Created the HuffmanCoding notebook to test out its applications
 * *1 hour* Getting Meng Dong's PCN model to run and training it on Alvaro's cortical images to see how well it performs

+### Total for Week 13: *10.5 hours*

+## Week 14

+### 19th January 2021
+* *0.5 hours* Project update for Gerardo
+* *1 hour* Slightly modified and trained Meng Dong's PCN model for more epochs.
+The model now works with resized 64x64 cortical images.
+Started testing how much compression is achieved by Huffman encoding a retinal image vector.